stclib/STC/README.md

 - be type safe.
 Have minimal usage of casting and void* pointers.
 - be highly efficient.
 Both in speed and memory usage.
 - be customizable without losing efficiency.
 E.g. inline replacable compare, hash, allocation functions per container type instantiation.
-- have a fairly small code base, and easy to install, deploy and maintain.
+- have a small code base, and easy to install, deploy and maintain.
 - avoid bloat.
 It should not try to cover all thinkable functions, but limit itself to the most useful and commonly used.

 Installation